johntran1203/menu/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Find and use external api for food
-- Render data on page
-- Allow user to choose favorites
+- display the food so the user can select what food option they want
+- edit or delete the food selction
+- display your order and submit your order
+- pay your order with venmo (My QR code Lol)

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Add another API to maybe display the calories
-- Use local storage to save user favorites
+- have a save button of user old order
+- maybe a location API of where the restaurant is

 ## Timeframes